-My 19 month old LOVES cookies!
+My 19-month-old LOVES cookies!
 It’s probably because Cookie Monster is his favorite character on Sesame Street.
 Sesame Street is the only show he watches!
-I know that it is not a good habit to give your kids cookies all the time, but I thought I would come up with a cookie that wont result in an over- the- top sugar high!
+I know that it is not a good habit to give your kids cookies all the time, but I thought I would come up with a cookie that won’t result in an over- the- top sugar high!

 A few months ago, I made Greek Yogurt Banana pancakes.
 I used the banana in the place of sugar.
-I thought, well why not use a banana in the place of sugar when making my little man cookies?
+I thought, well, why not use a banana in the place of sugar when making my little man cookies?

 Whenever I bake cookies, I ALWAYS dig out my OXO Good Grips Medium Cookie Scoop“>.
-I am in love with it and I use it for WAY more than baking cookies! ( scooping out baked potatoes, making homemade zucchini nuggets, scooping the seeds from a squash, scooping out ice cream).
+I am in love with it, and I use it for WAY more than baking cookies! ( scooping out baked potatoes, making homemade zucchini nuggets, scooping the seeds from squash, scooping out ice cream).
 It makes baking cookies SO much easier.

 I used a basic chocolate chip cookie recipe but substituted the banana for sugar and egg.
 When you add a banana to a baking mixture, you don’t need to add an egg because you will have enough moisture with the banana

 I was pleased with the results.
-Fruit is truly nature’s candy Its amazing how sweet some fruits are.
+Fruit is truly nature’s candy.
+It’s amazing how sweet some fruits are.
 I promise that you will NOT miss the sugar in these cookies at all!

 – 1/3 cup of room temperature butter

-– 1 mashed up ripe banana
+– One mashed up a ripe banana

 – 1/2 teaspoon vanilla extract